ernestohegi/scrobbler/README.md

 ### Redis

-You can use Redis to store the auth token and other session data.
-This will allow you to easily scale your application and share session data between instances.
+We use [Redis](https://redis.io/) to store the session data received from Last.fm containing the user session auth token.

-You need to have Redis running locally or in a Docker container.
+You need to have Redis running locally or in a Docker container (already provided in the Docker setup through the docker-compose.yml file).
 You can use the official Redis image:

 ```bash
   sudo apt install redis-server